Ayoub3115/Ayoub3115/README.md

 Hello, I’m Begga 👋

-I’m a final-year Biomedical Engineering student with a strong passion for Artificial Intelligence, Biomedicine, and Software Development.
+I’m a Biomedical Engineering  with a strong passion for Artificial Intelligence, Biomedicine, and Software Development.
 I love learning, exploring new technologies, and applying my knowledge in real-world projects that can make a difference.

 🔬 My focus: I aim to integrate AI into solving medical problems, from image analysis to improving diagnostic processes.
 I believe technology can transform healthcare and improve people’s quality of life.